Overhaul water regulators into one single body, landmark review recommends

 The report, published on Monday morning, recommended far-reaching changes to the way the water system is regulated as it called the current landscape “fragmented and overlapping”.

-For England, proposals included abolishing Ofwat, which oversees how much water companies in England and Wales can charge for services and the Drinking Water Inspectorate (DWI), which ensures that public water supplies are safe.
+For England, proposals include abolishing Ofwat, which oversees how much water companies in England and Wales can charge for services, and the Drinking Water Inspectorate (DWI), which ensures that public water supplies are safe.

-It also advised removing the regulatory roles of the Environment Agency and Natural England, which monitor the sector’s impact on nature, such as companies illegally dumping sewage into waterways.
+The report also advises removing the regulatory roles of the Environment Agency and Natural England, which monitor the sector’s impact on nature, such as companies illegally dumping sewage into waterways.

-Instead, a “joined-up” and “powerful” single integrated water regulator should be established, under the recommendations.
+Instead, a “joined-up” and “powerful” single integrated water regulator should be established, according to the recommendations.

 In Wales, Ofwat’s economic responsibilities would be integrated into Natural Resources Wales, the review said.